kemichai/rfmpy/docs/installation.rst

    $ pip install .

 This should be it!
+Before you leave if you also want to use the GMT scripts we use for making various maps see below on how to install Generic Mapping Tools (GMT) in a separate conda environment.

-GMT scripts
+GMT
 ~~~~~~~~~~~~
 In case, you would like to run the gmt codes you can create a separate conda environment using the
 commands bellow: